 The future of creativity and the arts.

+Even while AI will advance, it will probably never be able to produce an actual painting.
 In the same way a photograph is valued less than a photorealstic painting, AI will never be as embraced to the degree of original hand-painted art.

 Because they are what make us human, artists will always have a place in the world.
 I don't think we'll ever completely replace creators with computers, even if AI is able to produce more original content than any one person could do on their own (which is implausible).